qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 **8** Unfortunately, the word “barrier”is heavily overloaded.
 Garbage collection barriers are unrelated to the synchronization barriers of Section 13.3.1, the memory barriers of Section 13.3.3, or the RTL barriers of Section C 15.2.1.

-### 3CHECK YOUR UNDERSTANDING

-#### 25. What are dangling references?
-How are they created, and why are they a prob-
+3**CHECK YOUR UNDERSTANDING** 25.
+What are* dangling references*?
+How are they created, and why are they a prob- lem?

-lem?

-#### 26. What is garbage?
+* What is* garbage*?
 How is it created, and why is it a problem?
-Discuss the

-comparative advantages of* reference counts* and* tracing collection* as a means of solving the problem.
+Discuss the comparative advantages of* reference counts* and* tracing collection* as a means of solving the problem.
   27. What are* smart pointers*?
 What purpose do they serve?

-#### 28. Summarize the differences among mark-and-sweep, stop-and-copy, and gen-

-erational garbage collection.
+* Summarize the differences among mark-and-sweep, stop-and-copy, and gen- erational garbage collection.
   29. What is* pointer reversal*?
 What problem does it address?
   30. What is “conservative” garbage collection?
 How does it work?

-#### 31. Do dangling references and garbage ever arise in the same programming lan-
+## 31. Do dangling references and garbage ever arise in the same programming lan- guage?

-guage?
 Why or why not?

-#### 32. Why was automatic garbage collection so slow to be adopted by imperative
+* Why was automatic garbage collection so slow to be adopted by imperative programming languages?

-programming languages?
   33. What are the advantages and disadvantages of allowing pointers to refer to objects that do not lie in the heap?

-## 8.6

-#### **Lists**
+8.6 **Lists**

 A list is deﬁned recursively as either the empty list or a pair consisting of an initial object (which may be either a list or an atom) and another (shorter) list.
 Lists are ideally suited to programming in functional and logic languages, which do most of their work via recursion and higher-order functions (to be described in Section 11.6).
 Lists can also be used in imperative programs.
 They are supported by built- in type constructors in a few traditional compiled languages (e.g., Clu) and in most modern scripting languages.
 They are also commonly supported by library classes in object-oriented languages, and programmers can build their own in any language with records and pointers.
 Since many of the standard list operations tend to generate garbage, lists tend to work best in a language with automatic garbage collection.
 One key aspect of lists is very different in the two main functional language families.
 Lists in ML are* homogeneous*: every element of the list must have the same type.
 Lisp lists, by contrast, are* heterogeneous*: any object may be placed in a list, so long as it is never used in an inconsistent fashion.9 These different **EXAMPLE** 8.54